Even that cunning rogue Nero crept in, concealed hisself in a dark corner, and saw all.

 My lady Moll was here and I took my seat upon her lap, beside my lord.

-After, when refreshments were served, I sayt to Nero, “Best you be off before any see you and take you for a fat rabbit and set a dog to catch you for their sport.”
+When refreshments were served, I sayt to Nero, “Best you be off before any see you and take you for a fat rabbit and set a dog to catch you for their sport.”

 Though in truth, the place did stink so high of strangers it were a very cute hound that could nose Nero out.

-He snapt a wing of fowl that was tossed to me and leapt away, muttering of his happy apprehensions.
+Nero snapt a wing of fowl that was tossed to me and leapt away, muttering of his happy apprehensions.

 I heared my lord say, like unto a kitchen wench, “Ooh, look!
 That cat has no tail.”

 I fear my lord doth common grow.
 If I catch Nero in my lord’s bedchamber his fur will fly, I promise you.